 On such occasions how many times have we overheard an item of intelligence heralded by the notion of, “Do you know what they are doing down such and such a street,” or “they’re planning to do this, that or the other.”?
 Who and what are ‘they’?
 This mystical, all powerful authority, that wields such influence on the machinations of the area we live and work in.
 They are the decision makers!

-In the autumn of 2013 we will all have the chance to participate in a comprehensive survey that will have a direct bearing on how Midsomer Norton develops.
-The steering committee is commissioned with making sure that the questions asked in that survey are an accurate reflection of what all of us, at all ends of the community, want to see achieved out of a town development plan.
-To that end they are organising focus groups over the next few months which will establish what questions are to be put in the survey.
+In the autumn of 2013 we all had the chance to participate in a comprehensive survey that had a direct bearing on how Midsomer Norton develops.
+The steering committee was commissioned with making sure that the questions asked in that survey were an accurate reflection of what all of us, at all ends of the community, wanted to see achieved out of a town development plan.
+To that end they organised focus groups which will established what questions were to be put in the survey.

 In the past the big ‘They’ have made decisions about town life that have not always worked well.
-Now we all have the opportunity to influence a better future.
-Now it is ‘our turn.’
-Please take the chance to influence this process for ‘They’ have become ‘Us’ and that has got to be a good news for Midsomer Norton.
+Now we all have had the opportunity to influence a better future.
+It was ‘our turn’ to take the chance to influence this process for ‘They’ became ‘Us’ and that had to be a good news for Midsomer Norton.